m88i/nexus-operator/README.md

 Starting at version 0.6.0 you may specify extra volumes to be mounted at the pod running Nexus, which comes in handy for migrating existing blob stores, for example.
 These volumes are controlled by the `spec.persistence.extraVolumes` field.

-For example, if you wanted to mount an AWS EBS volume and an EmptyDir volume:
+For example, if you wanted to mount an AWS EBS volume, some PVC of yours and an EmptyDir volume:

 ```yaml
 apiVersion: apps.m88i.io/v1alpha1